DiaanEngelbrecht/cali/README.md

 Flair wanted to solve the following specific problems:

 - Have a CLI that get's you up and running with a rust microservice instantly.
+(Kindof there, moving target)
 - Schema based protocols allow you to codegen your request handlers, so that you don't have to write "controllers" that implement your service's trait, which you already did in your proto files.
 Just write your proto file, run a command and start writing your code.
+(WIP)
 - Transport should not be intertwined with application logic, except when the application is for transport.
 A flair project tries to get you to write your web interface layer separate from your application logic.
 From there we aim to support multiple ways to communicate (sockets, streams, queues, etc.).
 There is a place where you handle your transport, and there's a place where you handle your application logic.
 It's not always trivial/possible to switch your transport, but your framework shouldn't find it's way into the discussion.
+(Only GRPC is supported now, so this is just fluff)
 - Rust compile times are notorious, and not every team has the expertise/time/option to improve their crates' complition time.
 The last resort usually ends up being crate splitting.
 So what if we just already seperated our applications boundries with crates?
 Flair makes it easier to split your application into different crates from the get-go, by providing a structure that makes sense.
 This is a opt in feature, and you are welcome to ignore it if you feel that you don't need it, or embrace it when the time comes.
+(Repository is split from main body, but core crates are still a concept)
 - Provide a mechanism to to pass values however deep into your call stack without explicitly passing it around.
 This sounds really bad, and it can be, but humour me for a short detour.
 It's meant as a ergonomic last resort to pass certain values around without having to explicitly pass it as function parameters or embedding it in some wrapping struct and implementing functions on it.
 For example, you can embed the correlation/telemetry data in the context for a request, and then have that be available in some deeper nested code across crate boundaries, without having to pass the metadata around.
 Maybe you already have a good solution for this specific problem, but things like database connection pools, shared clients to third party services, handles to application config & more work really well with this model.
 It's advisable to not use this with mutable state as it could be hard to predict how requests compete for a mutex.
 This is the default mechanism for read only config, and to pass access to the database connection pool, it's also possible to still use flair without this mechanism if you don't feel comfortable with the idea of (tokio) task local storage.
 See the below section on How does it work? for more details.
+(This is done, but will be changed to allow extension by flair users, only used internally now)

 ## How does it work?